 - 1 Open XAdmin.
 See Opening XAdmin, on page 56. - 2 Install the SMPTE ST 2110 Output (KIP-OPT-UCIP-OUT and Rivermax license) license keys.
-See Enabling Options, on page 82. - 3 Click System configuration, in the navigation area on the left of the page.
-The System Configuration page appears. - 4 Set the media IP address settings for both LAN5 and LAN6 according to the needs of the switch's fabric configuration.
+See Enabling Options, on page 80. - 3 Click System configuration, in the navigation area on the left of the page.
+The System Configuration page appears.

+4 Set the media IP address settings for both LAN3-LAN4 and LAN5-LAN6 according to the needs of the switch's fabric configuration.
 See also Configuring a Multiviewer's IP, Date, and Time Settings with XAdmin, on page 35.

 Parameter Description DHCP This option is disabled by default.
 Enable it if your switch supports DHCP.
 IP address The Kaleido-IP's address for this interface.
 Make sure that this setting matches the switch's setting for each network port.

-Parameter Description Network mask The appropriate network mask for this subnet.
+Network mask The appropriate network mask for this subnet.
 Use the same setting as configured in the switch for each Kaleido-IP device's network ports.
 Gateway The IP address for the switch's port interface to which the Kaleido-IP's media port is connected.

-- 5 Click Head streaming, in the navigation area on the left side of the page.
-See also Configuring Head Streaming, on page 86 for more information. - The Head Streaming Configuration page appears. - 6 Expand the streaming options section for the head you want to stream SMPTE ST 2110-20 using SMPTE ST 2022-7 or not.
+5 Click Head streaming, in the navigation area on the left side of the page.
+See also Configuring Head Streaming, on page 85 for more information.

+The Head Streaming Configuration page appears.

+6 Expand the streaming options section for the head(s) you want to stream